spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 CPU-bound?

-So lets make the average time needed for an async operation depend on the number of parallel calls to `upload()`
+So lets make the average time needed for an async operation depend on the number of parallel calls to `upload()`.

-$$ t = n \cdot 0.1 ms $$
+On my machine redis can be queried about 40 000 times per second; node's "hello world" http server can serve up to 10 000 requests per second; postgresql's pgbench can do 300 mixed or 15 000 select transactions per second.

+Given all that, I decided to go with 10 000 requests per second - it looks like a reasonable (rounded) mean.

-This will make I/O operation time grow together with \\(n\\).
-Each will take 10 ms on average when there are 100 running in parallel and 100 ms when there are 1000 running in parallel.
+Each I/O operation will take 10 ms on average when there are 100 running in parallel and 1000 ms when there are 10 000 running in parallel.
 Makes much more sense.

 <div id="perf-time-3" class="plot">